-To make Block 6, you will continue to work from the 2nd fabric pack, as you did for Blocks 4 & 5.
+To make Block 7, you will start to work from the 3rd fabric pack.
 The fabrics are in order in the pack.
-The next 6 in the pack are fabrics A through F of Block 6, as noted in the book:
+The next 6 in the pack are fabrics A through F of Block 7, as noted in the book:

-And so on for the final set of 6 fabrics in the pack to make the second Block 6:
+And so on for the next set of 6 fabrics in the pack to make the second Block 7: